Skip to main content

 Tip for reviewers

-After the WalletConnect session is established, the wallet may initially display a zero balance for Solana if the account has not yet been funded.
+After the WalletConnect session is established, the wallet may initially display a zero balance for SOL, ETH, BTC if the account has not yet been funded.
 This is expected and can be confirmed in logs.

-To test transaction approval, first fund the Solana Devnet account.
+To test transactions, first fund the Solana Devnet account.

 You can use the existing guide here: